Cheaper LNG deal signed with Qatar

 ISLAMABAD: Pakistan has signed a new LNG deal for 10 years at 10.20 percent of Brent with price opening clause after four years.
 Under the contract, Qatar will provide Pakistan three million tons LNG for 10 years.

-The new accord on LNG with Qatar was done under GtoG (government-to-government) mode which will be effective from January 1, 2022 and to this effect a signing ceremony was held here on Friday at the PM’s House.
+The new accord on LNG with Qatar is done under GtoG (government-to-government) mode which will be effective from January 1, 2022 and to this effect a signing ceremony was held here on Friday at the PM House.

 Nadeem Babar, Special Assistant to PM, however, said in a presser that that the negotiations with Qatar authorities were underway for the last two years.
 He said that Imran Khan held meetings with Amir-e-Qatar for two times and in the said meetings he himself was present.
 But he did not mention the role of military leadership.
 However, when a journalist asked if there is a role of military leadership in the deal he just said that one shouldn’t be bothered about it, rather should see the results, but later said after a pause: “Yes, it is the result of combined efforts.”